Menu

 Curriculum and Learning

 This half term our topic is ‘Snowy Days and Starry Nights’.
-Please see the knowledge organiser for the list of stories, songs and rhymes we will be using to support our learning as you may be able to share/practise some of these at home.
+Please see the knowledge organiser to see the stories, songs and rhymes we will be using to support our learning.
+Below we have summarised this half term’s learning objectives for each area of the curriculum.

 Personal, Social and Emotional Development